Ze-Yang/GPU-Monitor/README.md

 requirement.
 You will receive email notification upon task starting and finished.
 Additionally, if your program encounters errors during running, you will get informed to fix it in time.

+## New features:
+- support occupying gpus one by one and once reach the specified number, your task will be executed automatically.
+(30/07/2021)

 ## Package Requirement
 - python >= 3.6
 - reprint